PyxelM/alucinara/content/phenomena/fortuitary-gland.md

 ---
-title: "Fortuitary Gland"
+title: Fortuitary Gland
 tags:
   - alucinara
   - featured
 ---
 ## Overview
 Fortuitary glands are glands dedicated to the secretion of [Alucinarium](phenomena/alucinara.md), and are integral to the use of Alucinara in biological processes or tools.